savranciati/savranciati.github.io/_pages/about.md

 I'm Saverio Ranciati, a postdoc research fellow at the *Department of Statistical Sciences* (University of Bologna).

 ## Research interests
-I'm mainly involved in the following topics:
+At the moment, I'm mainly involved in the following topics:
 * Bayesian statistics and algorithms;
 * Penalized inference;
 * Network analysis;